Barn fire: Overview of problems

 The Canadian Coalition for Farm Animals evaluates that 610,000 farm animals died in fires between January 2015 and October 2018, including 5,000 cattle, 13,000 turkeys, 82,000 pigs and 450,000 chickens.
-National statistics about the cause of fires are not being kept, but the province of Ontario reports that 40 percent of barn fires for which the cause can be determined are due to the deterioration of electrical systems, which can be severe in an environment with dust, humidity and corrosive gasses.
+National statistics about the cause of fires are not being kept, but the province of Ontario reports that 40 per cent of barn fires for which the cause can be determined are due to the deterioration of electrical systems, which can be severe in an environment with dust, humidity and corrosive gasses.
 The building codes of several provinces do not currently require barns to have heat detectors and alarm systems.
 The provinces base their own codes on the National Research Council's National Farm Building Code.
 A new version of the Code is planned for 2020, but may not include additional safety systems, as barns are considered "low occupancy" buildings.
 In any case, only new constructions are required to apply new standards.
 In addition, fire prevention standards are included in the voluntary codes of practice published by the National Farm Animal Care Council, which are frequently put into practice by producers.

 Animal deaths usually attract little attention from the media beyond local outlets, unless they involve pets or horses.

 Major barn fires

-Reported barn fires in which over 1000 animals died include:
+Reported barn fires in which over 1,000 animals died include: